planosphere/Spiraliabase-VLM-2020/introToOntologyBuilding.md

 __Overview:__

-Goal is to create your ontology classes from the terms in the ontology class management sheet and output as ontology web language (owl) .
+The goal is to create your ontology classes from the terms in the ontology class management sheet and output as ontology web language (owl).
 Remember, a class is a concept that has a label and object properties.
 How you create your classes depends on your choice of route in the last step.